QuantumLondon/learning/ibm_certificate/README.md

 # Fundamentals of Quantum Computation Using Qiskit

-This repository is to help you prepare for IBM Certificate [Fundamentals of Quantum Computation Using Qiskit v0.2X Developer](https://www.ibm.com/certify/exam?id=C1000-112)
+This folder contains resources to help you prepare for IBM Certificate [Fundamentals of Quantum Computation Using Qiskit v0.2X Developer](https://www.ibm.com/certify/exam?id=C1000-112)

-Repository contains:
+Resources:

 - syllabus for certification exam
-- sample exam questions and their solutions
+- sample exam questions
+- solutions for sample exam

 ## Disclaimer